 If the manufacturer offers a guarantee, remember that this does not take away a consumer's rights.
 Your consumer may still have a claim against you even after the manufacturer's guarantee has expired.

-See 'The sale & supply of goods' for more information.
+See 'The sale and supply of goods' for more information.

-Legal & illegal use of EAPCs & other electrical cycles: information for your consumers
+Legal and illegal use of EAPCs and other electrical cycles: information for your consumers

 The law only permits those electrical cycles that fall into the classification of EAPCs to be used on the public highway.
 Electrical cycles suitable only for off-road use cannot be used on the public highway.
 Furthermore, under the Road Traffic Act 1988 (and related legislation) they cannot be used anywhere off-road, except on private land with the landowner's permission.